mesosphere/dcos-docs-site/pages/1.14/deploying-services/quota-management/index.md

 # Overview
 Groups provide the foundation for supporting multi-tenant clusters using DC/OS.
 Groups enable you to create logical collections of services, permissions, secrets, and quotas.
 You can then use these logical collections to map a group to a specific team, project, or Line of Business.

-The topics in this section discuss how you can use **service groups** to manage resources by setting quota restrictions to support multi-tenancy.
+The topics in this section discuss how you can use **groups** to manage resources by setting quota restrictions to support multi-tenancy.

 ## Quotas
 You can define a **quota** to specify the maximum resources that the services in a group can use.
 Once the limit is reached, no new services or scaling up of existing services is allowed.

 Quota in DCOS is built on top of the [Quota Limits](https://mesos.apache.org/documentation/latest/quota/) primitive in Apache Mesos.
 Specifically, the quota set on a DCOS group (for example, "/dev") is translated to setting the quota limit on the corresponding resource role in Mesos (for example, "dev").
 Additionally, services launched inside a given group are configured to use the resources allocated to the **group role** (for example, "dev"), so that their resource consumption can be limited by the quota defined.

 ### Prerequisites